 Joint diseases: There are many joint diseases that can cause inflammation, pain, and discomfort in the hips.
-These include osteoarthritis, rheumatoid arthritis, avascular necrosis, pigmente vollonodular synovitis, synovial chrondromatosis, gout, chrondrocalcinosis, trauma, lupus, and pyogenic infection.
+These include osteoarthritis, rheumatoid arthritis, avascular necrosis, pigment villonodular synovitis, synovial enchondromatosis, gout, chondrocalcinosis, trauma, lupus, and pyogenic infection.
 During a comprehensive exam, your doctor will be able to run tests and scans that will help him or her better determine the specific cause of your hip pain and inflammation.

 Femoroacetabular impingement: Femoroacetabular impingement, also known as FAI, is a condition in which an extra bone grows along one or both of the bones that form the hip joint.
 This gives the bones an irregular shape and does not allow them to fit together properly.
 As a result, the bones rub against each other during movement, and this friction can eventually damage the joint, resulting in pain and lessened mobility or ability to complete physical activities.
 There are three types of FAI, based on where the extra bone forms.
 They are pincer, cam, and combined.
 To determine if you suffer from FAI, a doctor will perform an impingement test and a combination of imaging tests, which could possibly include x-rays, MRIs, and CT scans.

-Myoxoid tumors: Myoxoid sarcoma is a very rare type of cancer that develops deep in the soft tissue.
+Myxoid tumors: Myxoid sarcoma is a very rare type of cancer that develops deep in the soft tissue.
 This type of fatty tumor usually presents itself as a painless lump.
-A myoxoid tumor is usually not noticed by the patient until it is has grown large enough to put pressure on the tissues that surround it, and by this point the cancer usually has reached a more advanced stage.
-If your doctor suspects, after a thorough examination and appropriate testing, that a myoxoid tumor is the cause of your hip pain, he or she will refer you to the appropriate specialists to treat this disease.
+A myxoid tumor is usually not noticed by the patient until it is has grown large enough to put pressure on the tissues that surround it, and by this point cancer usually has reached a more advanced stage.
+If your doctor suspects, after a thorough examination and appropriate testing, that a myxoid tumor is the cause of your hip pain, he or she will refer you to the appropriate specialists to treat this disease.

 To Sum It Up

-Reading this article should have adequately informed on the symptoms of, causes of, and treatment for hip bursitis.
+Reading this article should have adequately informed on the symptoms of, causes of, and treatment.
 Refer back to this article in the future if you need a refresher on this condition.
 The comprehensive information provided in this article may be helpful if you believe that you are suffering from hip bursitis.
-If you have worries about developing hip bursitis or are already suffering from this condition, this article can provide you with some knowledge about how to prevent and treat this condition.
+If you have worries about developing the condition or are already suffering from this condition, this article can provide you with some knowledge about how to prevent and treat this condition.

 With an appropriate training regime that includes hip strengthening and stretching exercises, most cases of hip bursitis can be managed or prevented.
-Consulting a medical professional is also a helpful step in the treatment process for hip bursitis.
+Consulting a medical professional is also a helpful step in the treatment process.
 Paying attention to the messages your body sends you, and responding to those messages with some TLC, is an important step in being the best runner you can be.

 Sources used while conducting our search